Study on data analysis for Ives-Stilwell-type experiments based on first principles: Conclusions and remarks

-Finally, it should be emphasized that the data analysis method in various Ives-Stilwell-type experiments \cite{r1,r5,r6,r7,r8} is essentially the same as that used by the first Ives-Stilwell experiment in 1938 \cite{r3}, where the measurement accuracies for single light beams were not provided, so in fact, the relativistic Doppler effect was not truly confirmed. \\
+Finally, it should be emphasized that the data analysis method in various Ives-Stilwell-type experiments \cite{r3,r4,r5,r6,r7} is essentially the same as that used by the first Ives-Stilwell experiment in 1938 \cite{r2}, where the measurement accuracies for single light beams were not provided, so in fact, the relativistic Doppler effect was not truly confirmed.
+Therefore, the present work is the first correct confirmation of the relativistic Doppler effect in the Ives-Stilwell-type experiment based on the data provided by Botermann \emph{et al.} \cite{r7}.

+The principle of relativity requires Maxwell equations to have Lorentz invariance, resulting in invariance of the speed of light in free space \cite{r10} and relativistic Doppler effect \cite{r1}.
+Thus the present work is a great advance in the experimental verification of Lorentz invariance via the Doppler effect, just like the verification via the invariance of light speed in the astronomical observations of high-energy gamma rays \cite{r11,r12}.